Pre-construction – Risks & Rewards

 Great location in Cabo San Lucas next to the Puerto Paraiso Mall, a cool modern look, interior garden spaces and ocean views from the sky pool and bar area, Carena Residences had a lot of potential to be a great development.

-Carena Residences halted construction almost immediately after the person who own and ran the development company passed away.
+Carena Residences halted construction almost immediately after the person who owned and ran the development company passed away.
 With no will or succession plan the company and this development remain in limbo.
 We understand from a colleague of ours that his buyer was able to get their monies returned.

 Bahia Mar – October 2020